 article-image

 What if you don't want offensive words in your product and simultaneously want your product to have an excellent readability score with a formal tone?
-You can use our AI-based filters; more on these in the upcoming article, so stay tuned!
+You can configure Localazy AI to implement this filtering by clicking on Filter Source Text with AI.

 By the way, hiding keys allows you to check them before hitting translators.
 That's awesome, as you have control before the translation process.
 You can also use very similar AI-based filters for analyzing translations and marking them as needing improvement.